neoforged/.github/primers/26.2/index.md

             - `STRIPPED_LOG` - A stripped log variant.
             - `CUSTOM_WALL_HANGING_SIGN` - A custom hanging wall sign variant.
             - `WALL_HANGING_SIGN` - A hanging wall sign variant.
+            - `PILLAR` - A pillar variant.
             - `getBaseVariantForCrafting` - Gets the base variant used for crafting this variant.
+            - `getPrefixedRecipeGroup` - Returns the recipe group with the given prefix.
+- `net.minecraft.data.recipes.RecipeProvider`
+    - `pillarBuilder` - Creates the basic recipe builder for a pillar variant.
+    - `generateSmeltingRecipe` - Generates the smelting recipe for the cracked and cobbled variants.
+    - `getCraftingCriterionName` - Returns the crafting criterion name the given family variant.
 - `net.minecraft.data.worldgen`
     - `BiomeDefaultFeatures#addSulfurCavesFeatures` - Features for the sulfur caves biome.
     - `TerrainProvider#peaksAndValleys` - Calculates the peaks and valleys scalar given the weirdness.